-Once you and your family are safe, help friends who are especially vulnerable and need help recovering.
-A disproportionate number of fatalities in recent hurricanes have occurred among senior citizens.
-When possible, help the senior citizens you know and friends with financial limitations.
+Once you and your family are safe, check on friends and neighbors who may be especially vulnerable and need assistance recovering.
+In recent hurricanes, a disproportionate number of fatalities have been among senior citizens.
+Whenever possible, support older adults and those facing financial hardships.